 1. Choose (or roll for) a Background.

 - a.
 Gain the stated Advancements.

 - b.
+Select your Maneuvers.

+- c.
 Gain your Background's bonus.

-2. Select one Maneuvers to add to your known maneuver's list.

-3. Craft your starting equipment.
+2. Craft your starting equipment.

 - a.
 Either two weapons, or one weapon and a shield.

 - b.
 One armor.

-4. Choose a character name and develop a simple backstory.
+3. Choose a character name.

-5. Establish your Relations with important characters from your backstory and the other players.
+4. Establish your Relations.

-6. Choose your Expedition Assignment.
+5. Choose your Expedition Assignment.